EmrullahCelk/data_pipeline/README.md

 **requirements.txt**: This file lists the external dependencies of the project along with their versions.

 ## How to Run
-To run the project, Clone <a href="https://github.com/EmrullahCelk/data_pipeline.git">the project</a>  files to your computer and run the **data_pipeline_main.py** file by installing the necessary dependencies.
+To run the project, clone <a href="https://github.com/EmrullahCelk/data_pipeline.git">the project</a> files to your computer and install the necessary dependencies.
+Please remember to create the .env file and save the required variables.
+Then, run the **data_pipeline_main.py** file.

 ## License
 This project is licensed under the MIT License.
 See the LICENSE file for details.